ProjX-HBP/.github/profile/README.md

 ## About

 ProjX is a platform for students to build their portfolios through project-based work.
 Inspired by Fiverr and LinkedIn, companies may contract projects to be completed by prospective students, while students may explore and apply to projects they are interested in.
-This project was developed by Randy Huang, Tarun Eswar, Erica Dong, and Charles Tang for HackBeanpot 2024 hackathon.
+This project was developed by Randy Huang, Tarun Eswar, Erica Dong, and Charles Tang for the HackBeanpot 2024 hackathon.

 ## Current Features